weblabdeusto/weblabdeusto/docs/source/first_steps.rst

 So as to create a new WebLab-Deusto instance, run the following::

-  $ weblab-admin create example --http-server-port=8000
+  $ weblab-admin.py create example --http-server-port=8000
   Congratulations!
   WebLab-Deusto system created
   [...]